laekov/fastmoe/examples/megatron/README.md

 ### Train as usual

-Start traning with Fast MoE by using the scripts provided by Megatron-LM.
+Start traning with FastMoE by using the scripts provided by Megatron-LM.